viktor-silakov/syngrisi/tests/README.md

 ## Useful methods

 `fillCommonPlaceholders` - replace some placeholders (substring with angle brackets like: <someplaceholders>) to the generated value.
 There is two types of placeholders: `common` and `stored`

 - Common - just replace the placeholder to some generated value e.g.:
     - `YYYY-MM-DD` - generate data to the corresponding format;
     - `Email` - generate random email
     - `Uuid` - generate `Uuid`
       For more details look at `fillCommonPlaceholders` function in common.js

 - `Store` - replace the placeholders that contain colon e.g.: <post: _id> (when user is the item name and name is the item property) to some item property that was stored in som of previous steps, using `this.saveItem(itemType, itemObject);` method

 ## Environment variables

 `STREAMS` - number of browser instance
 `RETRY` - number of retries
+`DOCKER` - run test in docker-compose when equal `1`